Private Applicator Training Program

 Attend Pesticide Education Courses for Credits

 Recertifying applicators must obtain six pesticide education credits by attending courses throughout the five-year recertification cycle.
 These courses may be in-person or online including webinars.
-Programs are offered throughout the state by MSU Extension, local governments and private parties.
+Programs are offered throughout the state by MSU Extension, local governments and other sponsors.
 Programs must be approved by the MDA to be eligible for credits.
-To view courses available for pesticide education credits view the resources listed here:
+To view courses available for pesticide education credits visit the resources listed here:

 Expired Licenses